Skincare Dupes with similar and/or exact results as the “luxury brands”

 I have a question.
 Would you purchase a skincare or beauty product at an expensive rate when you know there is another product that gives that exact result or similar?
 Dupes?

-It is not always fun trying out new products but some skincare mavens have made it easier.
+I don’t believe in dupes and it is not always fun trying out new products but some skincare mavens have made it easier.
 I have go-to skincare brands and there are some that are fantastic (at a high cost) at doing exactly what the product label says.

 Lately, I have discovered brands that are almost as good as these luxury brands and their skincare line offers same results.